 Like mutual funds, exchange-traded funds (ETFs) are deposit investment security.
-ETFs frequently track a particular industry, index, commodity, or other assets.
+ETFs frequently track a particular industry, index, commodity, or other asset.
 And they can be bought or sold on a stock exchange similar to generic equities, unlike mutual funds.
 ETFs can track a broad and varied collection of equities and the price of a single commodity.
 The ETFs may use specific investment methods.

 Because it is- exchanged on an exchange like stocks, it is also known as an ETF as an exchange-traded fund.
 Since he has- purchased shares of the ETF during the trading day, the price of the shares will fluctuate.
 Unlike mutual funds, which are not exchange-traded, these are- offered for sale.
 And which only does one daily trading after the markets have closed.
 ETFs are frequently more cheap and liquid than mutual funds.